Expert Lead Training for Risk & Safety Professionals

 Dates:

 In aviation, safety margins are razor thin.
-This 5-day course provides a comprehensive introduction to system safety in Defence aviation, from nuclear regulatory influences and DASR requirements through to hazard analysis, software assurance, human performance, and airworthiness cases.
-Blending theory, practical exercises, and real Defence incident case studies, it equips engineers, aircrew, safety practitioners, and project managers with the skills to support safe, compliant, and effective air systems.
+This 5-day practitioner-level course develops the capability to apply system safety within Defence aviation, from regulatory frameworks through to hazard analysis, assurance, and airworthiness cases.

 What you’ll learn